 Psalm 81:1-5 Sing aloud unto God our strength: make a joyful noise unto the God of Jacob.
 Take a psalm, and bring hither the timbrel, the pleasant harp with the psaltery.
 Blow up the trumpet in the new moon, in the time appointed, on our solemn feast day.
 For this was a statute for Israel, and a law of the God of Jacob.
 This he ordained in Joseph for a testimony, when he went out through the land of Egypt: where I heard a language that I understood not.

 In this particular psalm Asaph points out that God ordained this law that he is referring to.
-Now law is inseparable from sovereignty, and the god of any system can be identified by locating the source of its law.
+Law is inseparable from sovereignty, and the god of any system can be identified by locating the source of its law.
 This is why Mr. Armstrong said that the church is the only place on earth in which the government of God is operating.
 I do not think people understood what he was saying.
-But let me make it simple.
-If people are not converted, God cannot truly be said to be their government.
+But let me make it simple: If people are not converted, God cannot truly be said to be their government.
 It is that simple, and people did not get it.

-In the beginning of the United States of America our system of law and our standard of morality were listed wholesale, sometimes verbatim, from either the Magna Carta or the absolutes of the Bible.
+In the beginning of the United States of America, our system of law and our standard of morality were lifted wholesale, sometimes verbatim, from either the Magna Carta or the absolutes of the Bible.
 These people all had an English background.
 They were very familiar with the Magna Carta, and the Magna Carta is the one that laid out a standard of values that was based on the Scriptures.
 When the American founders founded a new nation on earth, they were familiar with the Magna Carta.
 They dragged things in from it, and not only that, they added far more biblical things to it than the English ever thought of, for one reason or whatever, and so the Constitution of the United States of America had its basis firmly planted in the laws of Almighty God.

-However, after the Civil War the faces of our laws gradually switched from the absolutes of the Bible to human relativism.
+However, after the Civil War, the faces of our laws gradually switched from the absolutes of the Bible to human relativism.
 This is a philosophy that claims that there are no absolutes.
 It proclaims that every system's values—indeed everyone's values—are as good as the next person's.
 This idea began by them to simply be tolerant.
 But as the tempo gradually increased, it urged people to be pragmatic, and that is, to adapt, to make compromises in your values, and do whatever needs to be done regardless of conflicts with others' values.

 Psalm 10:4 The wicked, through the pride of his countenance, will not seek after God: God is not in all his thoughts.

 This is central to my concern as we begin this series on the Ten Commandments.
 My concern is because the first commandment is the most important one because it lays the foundation for all that follows.
 It is the source of one's values.
 If the source of one's values is not at the very highest order, it sets one up for certain moral and spiritual failure.
-No other source can even begin to compare than those that find their roots in Almighty God.
+No other source can even begin to compare to those that find their roots in Almighty God.

-The last phrase of this verse does not mean that the person spoken of here is an atheist, who believes that there is no God; rather he may be a nominal religious person, but he has no real regard for God, but considers himself realistic.
+The last phrase of this verse does not mean that the person spoken of here is an atheist, who believes that there is no God; rather, he may be a nominally religious person, but he has no real regard for God, but considers himself realistic.
 He will be pragmatic.
 He will compromise.
 He will do what is necessary to get through a given situation.
 Rather this person is one who does not think often of God; that is, God plays no major role in his life, and in fact he actually purposely avoids Him.
 To him, God has not died, but He is still nonetheless an inconvenience that is brought into play only in times of extreme stress.
 When he gets worried, that is when he appeals to God.
 You know, "Help me."
 But you see, he has essentially chosen to live without Him, and thus is effectively worshipping himself.

 We are going to go back to something that the Apostle John wrote that I know you are very familiar with, but I want you to see it maybe in a slightly different simple light.